You are viewing a story from harrypotterfanfiction.com

 "Who's gonna be the baby-girl's godparents?"
 Clover asked me while Chase and Deuce went back to their fussing.

-"I haven't asked them yet, but I was thinking James and Ronnie."
+"I haven't asked them yet, but I was thinking Albus and Ronnie."

 "Oh, they'll be thrilled, I be-"